magento/knowledge-base/src/troubleshooting/general/composer-plugin-against-dependency-confusion-attacks.md

 ### Recommendations to merchants

 * Take the error message shown when the plugin stops the composer install/update seriously, and contact the extension developer if you recognize the potentially compromised package.
-* You can still install Adobe Commerce with the safe version of the package from the Marketplace or other trusted private repository.
+* You can still install Adobe Commerce with the safe version of the package from the Marketplace or another trusted private repository.
 * Change the required package version in your composer.json to the exact version found in the Marketplace in order to proceed with the composer install/update.

 ### Expectations from extension developers